AlShap0/COMP598_FinalProject/README.md

 1. Find the main topics discussed around COVID.
 2. Quantify the relative engagement with those topics.
-3. Quantify how positive/negative the discussion of each one those topics, as well as the general response to the pandemic has been.
+3. Quantify how positive/negative the discussion of each one those topics is, as well as what the general response to the pandemic has been.

 ## Alon's direct contribution to the project: